kensanata/oddmu/README.md

 code such as `de` for German).
 This happens in the template files, such as `view.html` and `search.html`.

-If have languages in different languages, the problem is that
+If have pages in different languages, the problem is that they all use the same template and that's not good.
+In such cases, it might be better to not specificy the `lang` attribute in the template.
+This also disables hyphenation by the browser, unfortunately.
+It might still be better than using English hyphenation patterns for non-English languages.

 ## Building